 Place in preheated oven and bake for 40-45 minutes or until golden and you can see the fruit bubbling through from underneath.

-Remove from the oven and leave to stand for 5 minutes before serving.
+Remove from the oven and let stand for 5 minutes before serving.